30 June 2010

 18. do not stop writing letters to your french penpal.

-19. you are totally right about vintage clothing. stock up now before thrift stores everywhere are sucked dry by the masses.
+19. your hunch about vintage clothing was right on. stock up now before thrift stores everywhere are sucked dry by the masses.

 20. make grandma corrona teach you how to make her bread. she will tell you it's nothing, that it's just ordinary bread but you will eventually come to realize that it is, in fact, the best bread in the world.